Click here to share your comments.

 BY JEANETTE WINTERSON

-The festive season has arrived and this lovely nostalgic read from Jeanette Winterson will certainly get you in the right holiday spirit.
-A beautifully arranged book, it comes with 12 magical winter short stories, each one accompanied with a personal favourite Christmas recipe.
-There is even a recipe for Winterson’s mulled wine which could be a great addition for your December book club meet!
+A lovely nostalgic read from Jeanette Winterson that will certainly keep you in the right holiday spirit.
+This beautifully arranged book comes with 12 magical winter short stories, each one accompanied with a personal favourite Christmas recipe.
+There is even a recipe for Winterson’s mulled wine which makes a great winter warmer for any book club meet!

 Winterson begins with a quick synopsis on how Christmas has changed over the years and similarly concludes with her own personal Christmas message.
 The twelve short stories are a mixture of divine inspiration, ghost stories, magical surprises and the retelling of Christmas folklores through a different voice.
 All the stories have their own individual message and celebrate the unexpected with a good mix of joyfulness.